StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     !!!
 Info "Note that the default password for the cassandra account is ``cassandra``"

-2. **Change Superadmin Password**: Begin by changing the password for the superadmin user named cassandra using the following SQL query:

     !!!
+Info "to prevent security issue, the cassandra default user will be removed from the base."

+2. **Configure the system authentification replication**: Before creating a new users, you have to modify the default replication factor for the keyspace system_auth using the following cql command:

+    !!!
 Example ""
         ```sql
-        ALTER USER cassandra WITH PASSWORD 'NEWPASSWORD';
+        ALTER KEYSPACE system_auth WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor': 3 };
         ```

-    After executing the query, exit the CQL shell and reconnect.

-3. **Ensure User Account Duplication**: Ensure that user accounts are duplicated on all nodes by executing the following SQL query:
+3. **Create a custom administrator account**: Create a new administrator cassandra role that will replace the default user:

     !!!
-Exemple ""
+Example ""
         ```sql
-        ALTER KEYSPACE system_auth WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
+         CREATE ROLE admin WITH PASSWORD password = 'admin_password' AND LOGIN = true AND SUPERUSER = true;
         ```
+    After executing the query, exit the CQL shell and reconnect  using the new admin role.

+    Remove the default cassandra user using the following CQL query

+     !!!
+Example ""
+        ```sql
+        DROP ROLE cassandra;
+        ```

 4. **Create Keyspace**: Create a keyspace named thehive with a replication factor of 3 and durable writes enabled:

     !!!
 Example ""
         ```sql
-        CREATE KEYSPACE thehive WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '3' } AND durable_writes = 'true';
+        CREATE KEYSPACE thehive WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor': '3' } AND durable_writes = 'true';
         ```

 5. **Create Role and Grant Permissions**: Finally, create a role named thehive and grant permissions on the thehive keyspace.
 Choose a password for the role: